-- 2.01 The application proposes six one-bedroom detached tourist lodges at the western end of the 0.85 hectare application site.
-The applicant owns a much larger linear area of land outside the application site boundary mainly to the east of the site but also extending south to the River Len. - 2.02 The existing access in the north-western corner of the site off Chegworth Lane is continued into the site along the southern edge of the embankment to the M20 motorway.
-The six detached tourist lodges are sited running west to east along the new access within the site. - 2.03 The timber weatherboard clad one-bedroom lodges have a 8m x 5m footprint, including covered veranda to the southern side, and incorporate a shallow pitched felt roof with an overall height of 4m approx. above ground level. - 2.04 Six car parking spaces are to be provided off the access within the site and a vehicle turning facility is proposed at the eastern end of the accessway. - 2.05 The submitted plans show the provision of new hedgerow planting to the northern, eastern and western perimeters of the western part of the site to be used for the tourist lodges.
+- 2.01 The application proposes the use of the land at the western end of the site for the stationing of six one-bedroom tourist lodges.
+The existing access in the north-western corner of the site off Chegworth Lane is to be continued which is along the southern edge of the embankment to the M20 motorway.
+The six detached tourist lodges are sited running west to east along the new access within the site. - 2.02 The timber weatherboard clad one-bedroom lodges have a 8m x 5m footprint, including covered veranda to the southern side, and incorporate a shallow pitched felt roof with an overall height of 4m approx. above ground level. - 2.03 The submitted plans indicate that each lodge will have a private area enclosed by hedgerows to the southern side.
+Six car parking spaces are to be provided off the access within the site and a vehicle turning facility is proposed at the eastern end of the accessway. - 2.04 The submitted plans show the provision of new hedgerow planting to the northern, eastern and western perimeters of the western part of the site to be used for the stationing of the tourist lodges.
 The eastern part of the site is to remain undeveloped.